Final Fantasy VII: Critical

-Final Fantasy VII received acclaim from critics upon release, receiving perfect scores from 1Up.com, AllGame, Computer and Video Games, GameFan, GamePro, Next Generation, and official PlayStation magazines for Australia and the United States.
+Final Fantasy VII received universal acclaim from critics upon release, receiving perfect scores from 1Up.com, AllGame, Computer and Video Games, GameFan, GamePro, Next Generation, and official PlayStation magazines for Australia and the United States.

 It was referred to by GameFan as "quite possibly the greatest game ever made", a quote selected for the back cover of the game's jewel case.
 GameSpot commented that "never before have technology, playability, and narrative combined as well as in Final Fantasy VII", expressing particular favor toward the game's graphics, audio, and story.
-The four reviewers of Electronic Gaming Monthly unanimously gave it a 9.5 out of 10 and their "Game of the Month" award, lauding its rendered backgrounds, use of FMV, battles, and especially the story line, though they expressed disappointment that the ending did not resolve all of the loose ends.
+The four reviewers of Electronic Gaming Monthly (EGM) unanimously gave it a 9.5 out of 10 and their "Game of the Month" award, lauding its rendered backgrounds, use of FMV, battles, and especially the story line, though they expressed disappointment that the ending did not resolve all of the loose ends.
 They also considered the North American localization a dramatic improvement over the original Japanese version.
 GamePro called the storytelling "dramatic, sentimental, and touching in a way that draws you into the characters", who "come alive thanks to sweetly subtle body movements".
 Both GamePro and Official U.S. PlayStation Magazine (OPM) said the ATB system gives battles a tension and urgency not usually seen in RPGs, and OPM called the summon animations "absolutely awe-inspiring".
 IGNs Jay Boor insisted the game's graphics were "light years beyond anything ever seen on the PlayStation", and regarded its battle system as its strongest point.